The 5 Best Cryptocurrencies to Invest in for 2022

 - Binance Coin (BNB)

 But this also helps explain part of the draw of cryptocurrencies.
-There are plenty of folks out there who threw a couple hundred bucks at it a while back when it was worth a fraction of a cent.
-In March of 2020, a single Dogecoin was worth $0.001774.
+There are plenty of folks out there who threw a couple hundred bucks at it when it was worth a fraction of a cent.
+A few of years ago, a single Dogecoin was worth $0.001774.

-Fast forward less than a year and a buy-and-hold strategy (or hodl, if you will) would have brought in gains upward of 460%.
+Fast forward a couple years and a buy-and-hold strategy (or hodl, if you will) would have brought in gains upward of 8,9000%.
 That’s a solid return no matter what kind of investment it is.
-That brings us to the best cryptocurrencies to pick up and “hodl” for the foreseeable future.
+But that type of return shouldn’t be expected.
+It’s an outlier at best.
+And that brings us to the best cryptocurrencies to pick up and “hodl” for the foreseeable future.

-Sure, that scored me a quantity of only 0.00046577 Bitcoin.
-But that small holding stills grants me exposure to the most prominent cryptocurrency out there.
+Sure, that scored a quantity of only 0.00046577 Bitcoin back when it was trading for arounf $36,000 a token.
+But that small holding stills grants exposure to the most prominent cryptocurrency out there.

 For every Batman, there’s a Robin.
 And while Bitcoin rules the crypto roost, Ethereum is a potent second fiddle with lots of upside potential.
 Like Bitcoin, Ethereum is seen by enthusiasts as an alternative to fiat currency.
-But its blockchain technology (aka database) is more focused on decentralized applications than digital currency.
-But that hasn’t slowed this alt coin’s rapid rise in value.
+But its blockchain technology is more focused on decentralized applications and an NFT marketplace than digital currency.
+But that hasn’t slowed this altcoin’s rise in value.

 While operating as a software platform, it enables decentralized applications to be built and run without fraud or third-party interference (take that Apple and Google).
-The applications run on its platform operate via its own cryptographic token.
+The applications that run on its platform operate via its own cryptographic token.
 That makes this crypto sought after by developers looking to improve and run apps within this network.
+And on top of that, is the the kingdom of NFTs.
+At least for the time being.

 Founded by former Google employee Charlie Lee, this crypto shares a lot of similarities with its big brother, Bitcoin.
 It was developed with the intention of improved transaction times (roughly 2 1/2 minutes) and lower transaction fees.
 It has a substantially faster block generation rate than Bitcoin.
 And unlike most cryptos, the list of merchants that accept Litecoin is growing rapidly.